gramework/gramework/docs/CONTRIBUTING.md

 PR requirements:

-- Test your code
+- Write tests for your code
-- Write a GoDoc
+- Write a good documentation
 - Run `go lint` and check that your code isn't included in it
 - Provide a description on why you do what you do